St Andrew's Church, Kegworth

-St Andrew's Church, Kegworth is a Grade II* listed Church of England church in Kegworth, Leicestershire.
+St Andrew's Church is a Grade II* listed Church of England church in Kegworth, Leicestershire.

 History

 The church has existed since at least the 13th century as the lower part of the tower dates from this period.
 The remainder of the church is 14th and 15th century.
 The steeply pitched roof was replaced in the 15th century when the nave walls were raised to include the clerestory.

 The spire was repaired by William Wootton in 1815.
 The Nottingham Review of 12 May 1815 reported the event as follows:

 The Spire of Kegworth Church being much out of repair, the Churchwardens apprehending danger, agreed with Mr. William Wootton, senior, of the above place, to secure the same; which stands about fifty-five yards above the surface of the earth.
 On the 24th of April last, he and his son raised ladders four feet above the fane of the steeple; and at two o’clock on the same day, at that wondrous height, they played on the horn and clarionet, God save the King, and other select pieces.
 After which, Mr. W. senior, who is in the 60th year of his age, with the consent of his son, aged 35, called for his grandson, who has not yet attained his 6th year, to climb the amazing steeple, and to take the weathercock down, which weight about 6lb.
 The boy obeyed the order, and with a steady step ascended and descended to the great astonishment of the spectators.
 The spire is completed, and is now in excellent repair.
 We understand that the above spire is the 58th they have repaired.

 A fire broke out on 20 December 1840 which reached the roof through a stove pipe.
 It was extinguished with ladders and buckets of water without too much damage.

 In February 1843 strong winds stripped some lead off the roof and a window of the church was blown in.
 The steeple was repaired in 1843-44 by Mr. Price of Gotham.

 During a service on 2 February 1851 the stove piping being somewhat blocked, overheated and the top was blown off.
 The flames, soot and falling fire gave children at the church the impression that the roof was on fire, and the congregation rushed en masse to the north door.
 Most of the congregation escaped unharmed, but one boy had several teeth knocked out and two others sustained head injuries.

 It was restored at a cost of £1,400 between 1859 and 1860 by the contractor Mr. Garland of Nottingham under the supervision of the architect Joseph Mitchell of Sheffield The flat pitched roof installed at in the 15th century included fourteen carved bosses of figures of musicians all but one of which were re-carved in 1860.
 The high-backed church pews were replaced with low open rows of benches.
 The galleries were removed.
 The church reopened for public worship on 13 April 1860.

 The tower and spire were later restored in 1875 and again in 1886.